Suggested Reading:

 At Rome, blessed John Leonardi, confessor,

-founder of the Congregation of Clerks Regular of the Mother of God.
+founder of the Congregation of Clerks Regular of the Mother

-instrumentality missions were established by the Propaganda.
+through his instrumentality missions were established by

-In the island of Crete, blessed Pinytus, most
+In the island of Crete, blessed Pinytus,

-flourished under Marcus Antoninus Verus and Lucius Aurelius
+and flourished under Marcus Antoninus Verus and Lucius Aurelius

 Commodus.
 He left in his writings, as in a mirror, a vivid